-New Mountain Private Credit Fund is filing this registration statement on Form 10 (this "Registration Statement") under the Securities Exchange Act of 1934, as amended (the "1934 Act"), on a voluntary basis to permit it to file an election to be regulated as a business development company (a "BDC"), under the Investment Company Act of 1940, as amended (the "1940 Act").
+New Mountain Private Credit Fund is filing this amendment no. 1 to its registration statement on Form 10 (this "Registration Statement") under the Securities Exchange Act of 1934, as amended (the "1934 Act"), on a voluntary basis to permit it to file an election to be regulated as a business development company (a "BDC"), under the Investment Company Act of 1940, as amended (the "1940 Act").